 Never throw away your old routers.
-The new routers may offer you high performance and speed, yet there are some ways your old routers can help and this includes improving new network, extending wireless coverage, providing network authentication, assisting in providing public WIFI or enabling site-to-site connections for VPN and secure remote VPN connections.
+The new routers may offer you high performance and speed, yet there are some ways to use old routers.
+Some great uses for old routers include improving the new network, extending wireless coverage, providing network authentication, assisting in providing public WIFI, or enabling site-to-site connections for VPN and secure remote VPN connections.

 Giving Old Tech New Life: Routers

 Most of these ideas include moving your old router around to serve different purposes.
 Nevertheless, some use neat features, which replacement firmware projects offer for the famous WRT series from vendors like Linksys.
 However, all ideas can be a bit helpful and will let you save lots of money.

 Extend Coverage Through the Use of Old Routers As AP

 Even if wireless routers are made to connect and distribute internet connection, they may be used for their WIFI capabilities.
 In other terms, you may use old routers as AP or access points rather than wireless routers.
 If you have a small network with a single wireless router, it can double your own wireless coverage, and it is free of charge.

 Make It a Repeater to Take Signal Further